veerak2/veerak2/README.md

 - 👮 I'm interested in the applications of machine learning in Cybersecurity.
 - 📖 I'm currently reading a book on 'Machine Learning & Security' by Clarence Chio & David Freeman.

+I am in the process of updating my github repo with my projects and assigments I've worked on as part of my coursework in school.

 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...